Themen:

 1. EPK

-Song streams without the possibility of downloading are not accepted by most music magazines, as it is advantageous if reviewers have the .MP3 or .WAV files with information etc. available on their respective devices for creating articles regardless of their location and internet connection.
+Song streams without a download option are not accepted by the vast majority of music media, as it is advantageous for reviewers to have the .MP3 and .WAV folders, along with info, etc., available on their respective end devices for the creation of articles, regardless of location and network reception.

 One should create 2 complete EPK downloads, 1x as .MP3 and 1x as .WAV version.

-(Radio stations in particular prefer the higher quality .WAV format).
+(Radio stations in particular demand the higher quality .WAV format).

 Optimal therefor is the compressed "Zip" file format.